Goal: Create vibrant centers, corridors, and neighborhoods while accommodating growth.

 72% of all (new and existing) households in our cities, towns, and unincorporated urban growth areas will be within a half-mile (comparable to a 20-minute walk) of an urban center, corridor, or neighborhood center (Source: Sustainable Thurston Priority Target)

-Why is this important?
-An urban center or corridor is any area where you can purchase some of the basic goods or services you might need on a daily basis, such as buying a cup of coffee, going out for lunch or dinner, buying a gallon of milk or a loaf of bread, or getting a haircut.
+An urban center, urban corridor, or neighborhood center is any area where you can purchase some of the basic goods or services you might need on a daily basis — such as buying a cup of coffee, going out for lunch or dinner, buying a gallon of milk or a loaf of bread, or getting a haircut — without getting in a car.

 Vibrant centers and corridors depend on a mix of people, jobs, and activities.
 Allowing and encouraging an increasing share of new homes to locate in areas that already have a high concentration of jobs, shopping, infrastructure and transportation options (such as transit) will help achieve the region’s goal of supporting and creating vibrant urban areas.
 Being able to walk, ride a bike, or take transit to work, a restaurant, the park, or a store promotes healthy, active lifestyles and reduces congestion on roads.